omari-kd/Environmental-Impact-on-Food-Production/README.md

 The bar chart depicts the distribution of the top ten total emissions by food products.
 The y-axis shows total emissions whilst the x-axis lists different food products.
 Each food product is represented by a unique colour in the legend on the right.

-From the chart, Beef (beef herd) demonstrates the highest emissions by a considerable margin followed by Beef (dairy herd), which also has significant emissions but substantially lower in comparison.
+From the chart, Beef (beef herd) demonstrates the highest emissions by a considerable margin followed by Lamb & Mutton, which also has significant emissions but substantially lower in comparison.
 The remaining food products have relatively minor emissions compared to beef.

 This indicates that beef production has a significantly higher environmental impact regarding emissions compared to other food products.